Community & Social Health

 COVID-19 Safety Measures May Have Led to Increased Gun Injuries in Boston

-Study on trends in violent injuries treated at Boston Medical Center suggests fallout from pandemic’s first wave hit vulnerable communities hardest.
+Study on trends in violent injuries treated at Boston Medical Center suggests fallout from the pandemic’s first wave hit vulnerable communities hardest.

 During the first year of the pandemic, protective measures employed in Massachusetts to slow the spread of COVID-19 were associated with a significant increase in firearm injuries at an urban trauma center, according to a new study led by researchers at Boston Medical Center (BMC) and Boston University School of Public Health (BUSPH).